THE MONTAILHAC FAMILY SERIES

 The charming village of Tarabya [Therapia] where the wealthy people of Constantinople spent the summer.
 Lady Hester lived here while in Constantinople.

 Who is the mystery gentleman Olivia encounters several times at the start of her visit?
+Is he a Turk or a European?
 Nobody will admit they can even see him, yet he has a strong personal magnetism.
 When she is brought before him in a truly oriental setting, Olivia needs all her wits and courage if she is to avoid what seems to be the inevitable conclusion.

 The developing relationship between Olivia and Selim angers the Sultan.
 Olivia and her brother are threatened by sinister officials from the Palace.
 They take refuge on the largest of The Princes' Islands.
 The tranquil beauty of Buyuk Ada captivates them both.

 But they are now inextricably linked to the forces manoeuvring for domination in the struggle between the Turks, the Russians and the French.
 On learning that Selim has been injured, Olivia flies to his aid, in spite of the Sultan's express command that she must never see him again.